Prajeeth301/play-ground/frontend/docs/authentication-challenges.md

    - Refresh token has expired, but app still tries to refresh silently. [handled but need to Test]

 6. **Simultaneous Requests with Expired Token**
-   - Multiple HTTP requests triggered at the same time while access token is expired → may cause multiple refresh requests.
+   - Multiple HTTP requests triggered at the same time while access token is expired → may cause multiple refresh requests. [handled but need to Test]

 7. **Refresh Token Reuse Attack**
    - Refresh token is stolen and used to gain access. [need to dig deep]